Deborah Levi

 Deborah Levi (born 28 August 1997) is a German bobsledder.

+Early life

+In high school, Levi was a track and field athlete at TV Dillenberg in central Hessen, Germany.
+She studied elementary school teaching at Johann Wolfgang Goethe University.

 Career

-She won a bronze medal at the IBSF World Championships 2021 and a gold medal in the 2022 Winter Olympics in the two-woman event.
+She won a bronze medal at the IBSF World Championships 2021 and two gold medals in the 2022 Winter Olympics and 2026 Winter Olympics in the two-woman event.
+She is on a team with Laura Nolte.

+She represented Germany at the 2026 Winter Olympics and won a gold medal in the two-woman event along with Nolte.